 The Gallatin Historical Society, founded in 1977, moved into two rooms in the county jail building in 1979.
 Built in 1911, the jail was already considered a historic structure.
-When prisoners were moved to new quarters in January 1982, the county commissioners granted the Society use of the entire building for a museum.
+When prisoners were moved to the new Law and Justice Building in January 1982, the county commissioners granted the Society use of the entire building for a museum.
 The Pioneer Museum was created and in 2014 the name changed to Gallatin History Museum to better reflect the collection and the mission of the organization which is to preserve, promote and foster the history of Gallatin County and Southwest Montana.

 The Gallatin History Museum is a 501 3C non profit and is operated by the Gallatin Historical Society.
 It is not a County agency and does not receive any tax dollars, but instead relies strictly on memberships, donations, and memorials to operate.
 Members receive a quarterly magazine that features articles on local history, free admission to the museum and discounts in the bookstore.

 Admission is $5.00, children under 12 and museum members free.
 Summer (Memorial Day-Labor Day) hours are Tuesday – Saturday 10am – 5pm and Winter (Labor Day-Memorial Day) hours are Tuesday – Saturday 11am- 4pm.